tylerelias/HONN-Project-1/README.md

 public StringBuilder PersonToStringBuilder()
 ```
 - This function has a lot going on for itself.
 It does more than just List Publications, it also filters and processes
 data coming into it.
-The latter should be moved to another class if there is refactoring to be done
+The latter should be moved to another class if there is refactoring to be done.
+But was left as is due to this being a prototype and time constraints.

 ### ReadPublication